teja876/Black-Friday/README.md

 # Black-Friday
-Black Friday is a Hackathon conducted in Analytics Vidya
+Black Friday is a Hackathon conducted by Analytics Vidya.